-* According to FLIGHT INTERNATIONAL Online, anyone interested in an exciting airplane ride will get all that could be hoped for if and when the four-passenger "Rocketplane XP" spaceplane goes into service.
+* According to an article from FLIGHTGLOBAL.com, anyone interested in an exciting airplane ride will get all that could be hoped for if and when the four-passenger "Rocketplane XP" spaceplane goes into service.
 The XP hardly seems to be all that exotic on the surface, consisting of a Learjet 25 executive jet -- but with some special modifications.
 The XP will fly to 7,600 meters (25,000 feet) using its twin GE CJ610 turbojets, and then will light a Rocketdyne RS-88 liquid-fuel rocket engine, boosting the aircraft to 45,700 meters (150,000 feet) at burnout.
 The XP will continue to coast upward to a peak of 100,600 meters (330,000 feet), with flight control provided by a nose and wingtip thruster system.
 The aircraft will then glide back down into the atmosphere, relight its turbojet engines, and fly back to its home base.
 The passengers will experience over three minutes of weightlessness on the flight.

-* A WIRED NEWS Online article describes an interesting software application named "Electroplankton" for the Nintendo DS handheld game system.
+* A article from WIRED.com describes an interesting software application named "Electroplankton" for the Nintendo DS handheld game system.
 Electroplankton, design by Japanese media artist Toshio Iwai, is not really a game, instead being a "virtual aquarium", in which sea creatures swim around to the tune of one of ten possible soundtracks.
 It is possible to interact with the software by touching the handheld's screen or speaking at the mike.
 Soundtracks can be overlaid for different fish, creating harmonies or disharmonies as the case may be.

 It's definitely a "smart" aquarium, with a "Volvoice" plankton that records sounds and then plays them back in different ways; "Nanocarp", which consists of a school of tiny plankton whose configuration changes in response to sounds; and "Hanenbow", in which the user spins an aquatic plant to create rhythms as fish bounce off the leaves.
 If the user just wants to watch, an "Audience" mode is available to allow things to happen pseudorandomly.
 As the article pointed out, this is the sort of thing that will bore some and mesmerize others.
 I would like it myself; I have long wanted to visual environments like this.
 Why not similar tours through the solar system, ancient or future landscapes, and alien worlds?